-When I mention curry powder in Italy, many people immediately imagine the typical Indian dish.
-But in fact, curry is a fragrant spice blend used in Oriental dishes that varies in type and quantity of spices used depending on the country of origin and even in the recipes of each family.
-So everyone has their own formula that can be made up of one or even two dozen different spices.
-Typically, the spices are selected, lightly toasted, and then finely ground in a mortar.
-Of course, nowadays you can find various types of ready-made curry powder at the supermarket, but making it fresh obviously gives a different and personalized flavor to the dishes.
+When I mention curry powder in Italy, many people immediately picture the typical Indian dish.
+But in fact curry is a very fragrant spice blend used in Eastern dishes that varies in type and quantity of spices depending on the country of origin and even from family to family.
+So everyone has their own formula which can be made up of one or even two dozen different spices.
+Typically the spices are selected, lightly toasted and then finely ground in a mortar.
+Today you can find various ready-made curry powders in supermarkets, but making it fresh obviously gives a different and more personalized flavor to dishes.

-Having lived abroad for many years, I have come to know two main types of curry.
-In London, I found a dark or reddish curry, more similar to garam masala used a lot in Indian cooking and I could choose from the spiciest to the sweetest.
-Here in the Netherlands, however, I have become very fond of kerrie used in many dishes and prepared without chili, to be added according to taste.
-Kerrie comes from Indonesian cuisine, which is very widespread here.
-The main ingredient is the dried root of turmeric, which gives the typical golden yellow color.
-I use kerrie a lot and find it a great aid in enhancing the flavor of dishes, especially during diet.
+Having lived many years abroad I became familiar with two main types of curry.
+In London I found a darker or reddish curry, more similar to garam masala used a lot in Indian cuisine and I could choose it from spicier to milder.
+Here in the Netherlands I became very fond of the kerrie used in many dishes and prepared without chili pepper, to be added later according to taste.
+The kerrie comes from Indonesian cuisine which is widespread here.
+The main ingredient is the dried root of turmeric which gives the typical golden yellow color.
+I use kerrie a lot and I find it a great help to enhance the flavor of dishes especially during a diet.

-In Italy, however, this Indonesian kerrie is not found in stores, so I tried to mix various spices to have a recipe that satisfied me to put here on the blog.
-On the third attempt, I finally arrived at a mix that satisfied not only me but also the harshest of judges: my partner, who is not only very picky but has been using kerrie in cooking for years and knows well the flavor it should give to dishes.
-Preparing this spice mix, as well as preparing others that require oriental spices, is almost like a meditation exercise for me… between the attention needed to measure the spices, the penetrating and pungent aromas, and the bright and vibrant colors that bring so much joy, afterward I certainly feel good and in a great mood.
-Let’s prepare it together!
+In Italy this Indonesian kerrie is not found in stores, so I tried mixing various spices to obtain a recipe that satisfied me to put here on the blog.
+On the third attempt I finally arrived at a mix that satisfied not only me but also the toughest of judges: my partner, who is not only very picky but has used kerrie in cooking for years and knows well the flavor it should give to dishes.
+Preparing this spice mix, as well as preparing others that require Eastern spices, is almost like a meditation exercise for me… between the attention needed to measure the spices, the penetrating and pungent fragrances and the bright, lively colors that bring so much cheer, afterwards I definitely feel good and in a great mood.
+Let’s prepare it together.

-Some recipes in which I use curry powder are these:
+Some recipes where I use curry powder are these:

 - Preparation time: 20 Minutes